PatrickHolcomb/Refresh-Inator/README.md

 The script also allows the user to stop the automatic refreshing by clicking a "Stop" button.
 When the "Stop" button is clicked, the script sets a stop_event, which stops the while loop in the f5_thread function.
 The script also unregisters the keyboard hook.

-**Intructions:**
+**Instructions:**
 1. Run Refresh-Inator.exe
 2. Click 'Get Coordinates' and click the page you wish to auto refresh.
 (Only needed once unless you would like to change positions.)
-3. Click 'Start Refreshing'to begin automatically refreshing the page.
+3. Click 'Start Refreshing' to begin automatically refreshing the page.
-4. Click 'Stop Refreshing' at anytime to cancel auto refresh.
+4. Click 'Stop Refreshing' at any time to cancel auto refresh.
 5. Click 'Start Refreshing' if you would like to begin refreshing again.

 **Notes:**